tompayne36/NotPrivateGPT/README.md

 and edit the variables appropriately in the `.env` file.
 ```
-MODEL_TYPE: supports LlamaCpp or GPT4All
+MODEL_TYPE: supports LlamaCpp or GPT4All or OpenAI
 PERSIST_DIRECTORY: is the folder you want your vectorstore in
 MODEL_PATH: Path to your GPT4All or LlamaCpp supported LLM
 MODEL_N_CTX: Maximum token limit for the LLM model